wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-faq.md

 You can use any of the commands listed at [Redis commands](http://redis.io/commands#) except for the commands listed at [Redis commands not supported in Azure Redis Cache](/documentation/articles/cache-configure#redis-commands-not-supported-in-azure-redis-cache).
 To run Redis commands you have several options.

--	If you have a Standard or Premium cache, you can run Redis commands using the [Redis Console](/documentation/articles/cache-configure#redis-console).
-This provides a secure way to run Redis commands in the preview portal.
--	You can also use the Redis command line tools.
+-	You can use the Redis command line tools.
 To use them, perform the following steps.
 	-	Download the [Redis command line tools](https://github.com/MSOpenTech/redis/releases/download/win-2.8.19.1/redis-2.8.19.zip).
 	-	Connect to the cache using `redis-cli.exe`.
 Pass in the cache endpoint using the -h switch and the key using -a as shown in the following example.
 		-	`redis-cli -h <your cache name>.redis.cache.chinacloudapi.cn -a <key>`